updated Last minute

 Learn about cave dwelling, join in the village life, engagement is strongly recommended.

-The wider area, also known as the Altiplano de Granada has plenty of history, stronghold of the Moorish Kingdom of El Andaluz, and last part to fall to the Christian conquerors.
+I'd like to introduce you to the wider area, also known as the Altiplano de Granada has plenty of history, stronghold of the Moorish Kingdom of El Andaluz, and last part to fall to the Christian conquerors.
 There are widespread and very visible signs of the Mesolithic culture that flourished here, and remains from settlements of some of the earliest known hominids in Europe nearby at Orce too!
 Have a look on Wikipedia!

 There's the wonderful lake, Pantano de Negratín, hot springs, even a hot waterfall!
 Cool mountains, hot desert, and tapas free with every beer or wine in the little bars in the villages.